-All other hazards present in the SBN Experiment Areas are safely managed by other DOE approved applicable safety and health programs and/or processes, and their analyses have been performed according to applicable DOE requirements as flowed down through the Fermilab Environment, Safety and Health Manual (FESHM).
-These hazards are considered to be Standard Industrial Hazards (SIH), and their analysis will be summarized in this SAD Chapter.
+Accelerator specific hazards are identified as purple/bold in Table 1; there are no accelerator-specific hazards in the SBN experiment areas.
+All hazards present in the SBN Experiment Areas are safely managed by DOE approved applicable safety and health programs and/or processes, and their analyses have been performed according to applicable DOE requirements as flowed down through the Fermilab Environment, Safety and Health Manual (FESHM), as described in Section I Chapter 4.
+These hazards are considered to be Non-Accelerator-Specific Hazards (NASH), and their specific instances in the SBN areas are summarized in this SAD Chapter.